monocle-h2020/camera_calibration/data_template/stacks/dark_current/README.md

-This folder will contain stacked *dark* images (NPY) directly from the camera.
+This folder contains stacked *dark* images (NPY) directly from the camera.

 There will be subfolders for different ISO values.
 Each ISO subfolder contains stacked images for different exposure times.